 Can you imagine the mindset of Nasir following up Illmatic?
 Wu-Tang after 36 Chambers?
 Snoop after Doggystyle?
 It has to be a psychological battle against hype, one that Earl Sweatshirt has struggled with since returning from Samoa.
 He returned to a reality where Thebe Kgositsile was overshadowed by the giant of a critically acclaimed album that he created at the age of 16.
 He went from complaining about blogs to being hunted down by a Complex journalist.
 He came home to an ovation of strangers that wanted music.
 I was somewhere in that horde of enthusiasts, it felt like the biggest reappearance since Simba returned to Pride Rock.
 Vince Staples' skit at the beginning of "Burgundy" vocalizes exactly what was desired:

 In a recent interview with NPR, he describes his music as moments, photographs inspired by his life, and I find that metaphor true as I revisit the album again and again.
-As a listener you are flipping through a scrapbook of his highs and lows, all the excessive indulgence of dark liquor and jackknifing women, the feelings of a missing father and the struggle to adjust to fame.
+As a listener, you are flipping through a scrapbook of his highs and lows, all the excessive indulgence of dark liquor and jackknifing women, the feelings of a missing father and the struggle to adjust to fame.
 Earl is in a whirlwind, one that he didn’t grasp in the making of his comeback album, but can now perfectly articulate.
-Being in your early twenties is a roller coaster, he capturing every loop, turn, and drop that has come his way in the last few months.
+Being in your early 20s is a roller coaster, and he captured every loop, turn, and drop that has come his way in the last few months.

 I’m most impressed that he self-produced almost the entire album, only Left Brain is accredited for co-production on "DNA."
 On Doris he had production from Pharrell, RZA, Christian Rich and The Alchemist, and yet he sounds the most comfortable on his own homemade production.
 Most of the album has this consistent sound of dirty, low-fi, grimy drum and chords.
 He’s dragging us through the mud, taking us down into the sewers, bringing us into the dark hole of his innermost feelings.
 Within the space of this dark and dreary sound, Earl is completely illuminated.
 The texture of this sound works perfectly with his lyricism, the imagery doesn’t attempt to be poppy and happy, he’s releasing the skeletons hidden in closets and giving them something to dance to.
 Unfiltered, Earl doesn’t hold anything back.
 I don’t know many artists who openly admit that rap got the best of them, or that if their popularity gets any bigger they will buy a gun.
 Ironically most rappers come with their guns already purchased at their most unknown.

-This album is one that I connect with in the moment.
-Necking bottles of Hennessy and being in apartment full of roaches, it’s very early twenties rap album.
+This is an album you connect with at the moment.
+Necking bottles of Hennessy and being an apartment full of roaches, it’s a very early 20s rap album.
 Not only does it reinforce that Earl is a capable lyricist, but that he’s growing his legs as a producer.
 It’s also an album where you can tell the artist found his voice, finally overcoming the pressures of expectation.
 The prodigy that was long awaited has evolved into a different artist, he isn’t the same rapper that appeared unapologetically raunchy and menacing.
 It’s a coming of age story, a young man that wasn’t prepared for fame but got thrown into the whirlwind.
 Earl is still a kid, goofy, maturing slowly but surely, like myself.
 This is the album that I wanted from Doris, something that satisfies my hunger for that old Earl and that mature Sweatshirt.
-This is the one that will solidify him as an artist of the underground, and hopefully will open ears to the tremendous talent that Earl contains.
+This is the one that will solidify him as an artist of the underground and hopefully will open ears to the tremendous talent that Earl contains.

 As I swim through the sewers of adulthood, searching for myself, writing to an audience of passionate rap fans, this Earl album won't be far from my ears.
 Two kindred spirits searching for understanding and moments within the music.
 Earl finally seems to be comfortable with himself, I'm working on it.